HongyuGong/RCM-Question-Answering/README.md

 --train_batch_size 8
 --learning_rate 1e-5
 --num_train_epochs 2.0
---max_read_times 3
+--max_read_times MAX_READ_TIMES
---max_answer_length 40
+--max_answer_length 60
 ```

-* MAX_SEQ_LENGTH can be integers no larger than 512
+* MAX_SEQ_LENGTH: input sequence length, and is set as 512 in the experiment.

+* MAX_QUERY_LENGTH: the maximum length of a query in an input sequence (set as 64).

-* RECUR_TYPE can be "gated" or "lstm"
+* RECUR_TYPE: can be "gated" or "lstm" corresponding to Gated and LSTM recurrence respectively.

-* OUTPUD_DIR: the path where the trained model will be saved
+* MAX_READ_TIMES: the maximum number of segments read from a document.
+It is set as 3 in the experiment.

 #### Prediction